Federal Background Checks: Fast, Compliant Screening

 What employers should know

-As an employer, it’s important to understand how federal background checks work, what they include, and how much they cost.
+As an employer, it’s important to understand how federal background checks work, what information they include, and how much they cost.

 How do federal background checks work?